-In 2022 the Trustees aim to maximise the profitability of the three shops via constant review and implementation of new marketing strategies, including 'Best Practice' from our most profitable shop and making use of professional advice.
+In 2023 the Trustees aim to maximise the profitability of the Sherborne and Bridport shops via constant review and implementation of new marketing strategies, including 'Best Practice' from our most profitable shop.
+Suitable premises for a third shop will be sought, with an aim to opening and commencing trading within the year.
 The performance of all shops will continue to be closely monitored.
-Legacies will be promoted via leaflets and contact with local solicitors.
+Legacies will be promoted via leaflets, in-shop campaigns, social media, and contact with local solicitors.
 The Branch will seek to hold as many individual fundraising events as resources allow.
-Use of social media will be increased to promote the work of the Branch.
-Taylors Rehoming Centre will maintain excellent standard of care and will maximise use of advertising to rehome animals.
+Use of social media will be further increased to promote the work of the Branch.
+Taylors Rehoming Centre will re-open to the general public on a non-appointment basis, will maintain excellent standard of care and will maximise use of advertising to rehome animals.